Variants of SARS-CoV-2: Reference sequence

 The variant first sampled and identified in Wuhan, China is considered by researchers to differ from the progenitor genome by three mutations.
 Subsequently, many distinct lineages of SARS-CoV-2 have evolved.

 Overview of historical variants of concern or under monitoring

-The following table presents information and relative risk level for currently and formerly circulating variants of concern (VOC).
+The following table presents information and relative risk level for currently (as of 2021) and formerly circulating variants of concern (VOC).
 (Note: Based on various trackers and periodic reports.)
 The intervals assume a 95% confidence or credibility level, unless otherwise stated.
-Currently, all estimates are approximations due to the limited availability of data for studies.
+As of 2021, all estimates were approximations due to the limited availability of data for studies.
 For Alpha, Beta, Gamma and Delta, there is no change in test accuracy, and neutralising antibody activity is retained by some monoclonal antibodies.
 PCR tests continue to detect the Omicron variant.